xiaoxiae/videos/18-lopt/SCRIPT.md

 The tight variables are usually called non-basic and the loose are called basic, but we'll stick with tight and loose for now (since that's what they geometrically mean).

 Before we start the first pivot, we'll do two things: first, we'll hide the positive inequalities -- they still apply, mind you, but we don't need them for the actual computation, so there's no point in keeping them on the screen.
-Second, we'll further rewrite the equalities such that the left side only contains loose variables with a coefficient of $1$ -- this makes calculating the current solution trivial, since we can just set the tight variables to $0$ and look at the constants.
+Second, we'll further rewrite the equalities such that the left side only contains loose variables with a coefficient of $1$.
+This makes calculating the current solution trivial, since we can just set the tight variables to $0$ and look at the constants.

 Okay, now we're finally ready for the pivot.